dogman103/project4_connorcole/README.md

   - DATA MODELS ARE UNTESTED!!!!!!
   - no clue if API will actually call and return good data

+## Fixed issues
+  -

 ## Notes
+  - the data model was made over the span of like an hour (and remains untested)
-  - i am not adding more data models than just AGENTS. this has too many damn attributes for each thing. i dont want to do any more,
+  - i am not adding more data models than just AGENTS. this has too many damn attributes for each thing. i dont want to do any more (11:49 PM, 9/19/24)
+  -i am done for the night (11:50 PM, 9/19/24)